robfatland/costnotify/instructions/README.md

 ## S3 pre-configuration

 Your AWS account may or may not have CostCheckr service/cost logging enabled.
-Here we first look around to see if or verify that this is so.
-If it is not we proceed to enable it.
+Here we first look around to see if you are set.
+If not we proceed to enable service/cost logging.

 In the AWS console select **Services** and sub-select **S3** under the **Storage** heading.
 This should produce an alphabetized listing of **S3 buckets**.
 The listing is **Global** (see upper right corner of